stuart-knock/docs/UserGuide/Simulator.rst

 	- stochastic

 The difference between both schemes is that the latter adds a noise term to the update rule.
-So far, noise is always additive and linear.
+By default noise is additive and linear, although multiplicative noise is also available.

-At present, the implemented algorithms are:
-	- Euler's method,
-	- Heun's method and,
-	- Runge-Kutta 4-th order method.
+If a stochastic scheme is selected then `Noise` configuration fields will be shown.

-These algorithms vary in their ability of providing a correct approximation of the network dynamics within a reasonable time period.
+The available integration algorithms vary in their ability of providing a correct approximation of the network dynamics within a reasonable time period.
 Typical integration step sizes are suggested by default (in miliseconds).

 `Monitors`